25 Nov How do you smooth out a bumpy lawn? Quick Tips and Fixes

 2. Rolling Your Lawn

-In situations where the bumps in your lawn are caused by moles or other pests, rolling your lawn may be the best method for leveling.
-Most hardware or home improvement stores have lawn rollers available for purchase or rent.
+Only in situations where the bumps in your lawn are caused by moles or other pests, rolling your lawn may be the best method for leveling.
+It is important that you practice caution while rolling your lawn.

 Although rolling your lawn is the quickest method of smoothing the bumps, it will not be permanently effective until your yard is rid of the dogs and other pests.
 This can be done using traps or through a professional extermination company.
 It is best to trap the pests before attempting to smooth the bumps in your yard.

-Rolling your lawn is also beneficial in situations where newly laid sod has begun to settle.
+Yes, when used properly.
+A lawn roller is most effective when rolling the soil before laying fresh sod.
+A lawn roller is also beneficial in situations where newly laid sod has begun to settle.
 However, be sure the soil beneath the sod is still soft.
-Additionally, it is unwise to use a heavy lawn roller on newly laid sod as it can cause irreversible damage.
+It is unwise to use a heavy lawn roller on newly laid sod with hard soil underneath as it can cause irreversible damage.

 3. Tamping Your Lawn